Note: This API is not intended for use in self-hosted apps, or when building headless sites and apps.

-The Web Methods API allows you to define functions in your backend code that you can call from your app's frontend code.
-You can also define the permissions required to call the function.
-You can define these functions in web method extensions.
+The Web Methods API allows you to define a method in your backend code that you can call from your frontend code.
+You can also define the permissions required to call the method.

 Note: The web method caching feature is currently only supported for developing sites.
 You cannot cache the results of an app's web methods.